 - 2016 Paper selected for a Superconductor Science and Technology 2016 Highlight Collection

 - 2019 APS Outstanding Referee Award

-Member of APS and OSA.
-Refereed paper for Physical Review Letters and Physical Review, Europhysics Letters, Optics Communications, Optics Express, Optics Letters, Applied Optics, Chaos, IEEE Journal of Photonics, Journal of Physics Condensed Matter Physics, Physics Letters A. Co-organized multiple major international conferences/workshops in the fields of nonlinear dynamics and tribology and chaired sessions in professional national and international meetings.
+Senior Member of OSA and Member of APS and IEEE.
+Refereed paper for Physical Review Letters and Physical Review, Nature Electronics and Scientific Reports, Optics Communications, Optics Express, Optics Letters, Applied Optics, Chaos, IEEE Journal of Photonics, Journal of Physics Condensed Matter Physics, Physics Letters A. Co-organized multiple major international conferences/workshops in the fields of nonlinear dynamics and tribology and chaired sessions in professional national and international meetings.